hellerve/blog/wip/Lets_Write_Base64_in_Carp.md

 definitely not required as I aim to make the post understandable without their help!

+We’re going to learn how to read Carp function signatures, work with strings and arrays, and how to program imperatively in a mostly functional language when in a pinch.

 As always, we’ll start by defining an API, then go through an implementation of the library, and then finish things up by looking at some of the caveats and trade-offs that I made while writing this, and how you could go about making it